DataDog/documentation/content/en/logs/processing/attributes_naming_convention.md

 ### HTTP Requests

-Related to the data commonly used in HTTP requests and accesses.
+These attributes are related to the data commonly used in HTTP requests and accesses.
 All attributes are prefixed by `http`.

 Typical integrations relying on these attributes include [Apache][2], Rails, [AWS CloudFront][7], web applications servers, etc.